The unsung Seven Soldiers of Victory... Stripesy and Wing are off fighting for the last slot.

 Poorly Disguised Pilot: Morrison's Seven Soldiers had something of a prologue in JLA Classified #1-3 (collected in the trade paperback JLA: Ultramarine Corps), which introduced the Sheeda and the Neh-Buh-Loh Man (well, reintroduced in the latter's case).

 Prophecy Twist: In Morrison's series, "The spear that was never thrown".
-It turns out to refer to Aurakles's descendents.
+It turns out to refer to Aurakles's descendants.
 One of them is Alix Harrower/Bulleteer, who delivers the final blow to Gloriana Tenebrae when she accidentally rams her with a car while struggling with Sally Sonic for control of the vehicle.

 There is a prophecy that the Sheeda will be defeated by a group of seven soldiers, so they pragmatically look out for groups of seven and either eliminate them or run away when they can't win (as they did when they fought the Justice League).
 But no-one said the seven soldiers had to be part of a single group.